ninjablocks/developer-docs/source/apireference/service/updates.rst

 **Return Value**

-objectThe list of packages to be updated/installed
+object The list of packages to be updated/installed

 .. _apireference_service_updates_definitions: